cscw2015/maverick/Final Report/final_report.md

 ## Appendix 3: Interview Questions

-The following list of questions were used to prompt discussion in the interviews that we conducted.
+The following list contains general questions used throughout our interviews to facilitate discussion.
+Not all questions are listed, as some are context-specific to interviews and/or break confidentiality.

-- question list goes here

 ## References